Journalist working for AFP news agency killed in Ukraine | Law-Order

 Journalist working for AFP news agency killed in Ukraine

-In a tweet, AFP said other agency journalists were with Arman Soldin at the time of the Grad rocket bombardment.
+Arman Soldin, 32, was with a team of AFP journalists travelling with Ukrainian soldiers when the group came under fire with Grad rockets, the agency said.
+The rest of the AFP team was uninjured.

-French media outlets reported that the late afternoon attack took place in the vicinity of Chasiv Yar, a town near Bakhmut.
-Russian forces have been trying to capture the city for nine months, making Bakhmut the focus of the war's longest battle.
+The late afternoon attack took place in the vicinity of Chasiv Yar, a town near Bakhmut, the agency said.
+Russian forces have been trying to capture the city for nine months, making Bakhmut the focus of the war's longest battle. ''His death is a terrible reminder of the risks and dangers faced by journalists every day covering the conflict in Ukraine,'' said AFP chairman Fabrice Fries.

-Soldin was 32 years old and born in Sarajevo, now the capital of Bosnia, according to the French media reports.
+Soldin was born in Sarajevo, now the capital of Bosnia, and a French citizen, according to AFP.
+He arrived in Ukraine to cover the war the day after the Russian invasion on February 24, 2022, and had traveled regularly to the front lines in recent months.

-AFP said it was "devastated" at Soldin's death and "all of our thoughts go out to his family and loved ones."
+AFP said it was ''devastated'' at Soldin's death and "all of our thoughts go out to his family and loved ones."
 In May 2022, French journalist Frederic Leclerc-Imhoff, who was working in Ukraine for BFM-TV, was killed near Severodonetsk in the east.
+At least 10 media workers have been killed while covering the war in Ukraine, according to Reporters Without Borders (RSF) and the Committee to Protect Journalists.

+RSF Director Christophe Deloire praised the daily courage of those covering the war and called Soldin's death ''a tragedy of all those who defend the independence and reliability of information."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)